What is the Window of Tolerance and How It Impacts Your Life

 For example, someone who has experienced trauma might have a narrow window.
 Small stressors can feel like significant threats, leading to heightened reactions.
 Conversely, a broader window means more resilience to emotional ups and downs.

-We aim to identify where we stand, learn strategies to regulate emotions and remain within this beneficial zone.
+We aim to identify our current state, learn strategies to regulate our emotions, and remain within this beneficial zone.
 This approach promotes emotional health and well-being.

 Trauma - Window of Tolerance